Diffusion on the circle and a stochastic correlation model: Circular Diffusion

 The von Mises process was proposed as the circular analogue of the Ornstein-Uhlenbeck process on $\mathbb{R}$ in \cite{kent1975disc}.
 It is mean-reverting in the sense that the drift term $-\lambda\sin(\theta_t-\mu)$ pulls the particle $\mathbb{\theta}_t$ towards the mean direction $\mu$.
 It can be shown that the stationary distribution of the von Mises process is the von Mises distribution with density $f(\theta)$,

 where $\kappa=\frac{2\lambda}{\sigma^2}$ and $I_0(\cdot)$ is the zeroth-order modified Bessel function of the first kind.
 The von Mises distribution is widely used in circular statistics.
-To the best of our knowledge, no analytical solution of the TPD of the von Mises process has been reported in the literature.
-In this article, we present an approximate analytical solution for the TPD of the von Mises process.
+To the best of our knowledge, no analytical solution of the transition density of the von Mises process has been reported in the literature.
+In this article, we present an approximate analytical solution for the transition density of the von Mises process.

 \cite{kent1978time} presented a construction through which one can obtain a time-reversible diffusion with a specified stationary distribution.
 We collect a special case of this construction in the following Lemma,